freecores/xgate/README.txt

 ////////////////////////////////////////////////////////////////////////////////
 // SVN tag: None

+Apr 22,2010
+RTL - Fixed bug when entering DEBUG by command from the slave WISHBONE bus.
+    All tests now pass when the RAM wait states are set from zero to four.
+Five wait states times out in simulation while running the last test which is a simple register test otherwise I expect it would pass.

+Testbench - Many of the failures while testing wait states were due to fixed
+    delays coded in the testbench.
+As necessary delays were changed to be a function of a parameter that is based on the number of RAM wait states.

+Doc - No change.

+////////////////////////////////////////////////////////////////////////////////
+////////////////////////////////////////////////////////////////////////////////
+// SVN tag: None

 Apr 5,2010
 RTL - First pass at fixing bug when entering DEBUG by command from the slave
     WISHBONE bus.
 All tests now pass when the RAM wait states are set to zero,